civol/HDLRuby/README.md

  - the `instance_eval` keyword is a standard Ruby method that executes the block passed as an argument in context.

-The following is an example that switches a LED on after 1000000 clock cycles using the previously defined `after` ruby method:
+The following is an example that switches an LED on after 1000000 clock cycles using the previously defined `after` ruby method:

 ```ruby
 system :led_after do